-What comes first, PESTLE or SWOT?
+What should be completed first, PESTLE or SWOT?

 It is wise to do a PESTLE analysis before a SWOT analysis because the information you gather from your PESTLE analysis will help you fill out your SWOT analysis.
 PESTLE analysis can help massively for the opportunities and threats section.